 - Is there any support through Human Resources for situations like this?
 Am I ok to ask them?

-3. Know that you may be waiting around for a long time on the day you attend court
+3. You may be waiting around for a long time when you attend court

 You should be given a day and time to attend court.
 Magistrates’ courts often list cases for either 10.00am or 2.00pm.
 Within the court building, there are likely to be several courtrooms, each hearing a range of cases.

 A courtroom may have eight cases listed at 10.00am.
 The magistrates then work through these cases.
-If the court runs out of time in the morning session (10.00am until 1.00pm), then remaining cases get moved to the afternoon list (although sometimes court staff can switch the case to another courtroom if they find one that is less busy).
+If the court runs out of time in the morning session (10.00am until 1.00pm), then remaining cases get moved to the afternoon list (although sometimes court staff switch cases to another courtroom if they have one that is less busy).

-If you are appearing as a witness at a magistrates’ court trial, the court may have allowed more time for this: It may be that there are only one or two cases scheduled in that courtroom on that day.
-Even still, no one can be certain how long you’ll wait before giving your evidence.
+If you are appearing as a witness at a magistrates’ court trial, the court may have allowed more time for this: there might be only one or two cases scheduled in that courtroom on that day.
+Even still, no one can be certain how long you’ll wait before you give your evidence.

-Take something to occupy your mind, for example a book, some training handouts that you never got round to reading or even the latest 9000lives.org blog post!
+Take something to occupy your mind, for example a book, handouts from your last training course (that you never got chance to read) or even the latest 9000lives.org blog!

 4. Read “Going to Court and being a witness”

-Even though you’re an adult, this government publication is very accessible and gives you information about how the court works.
-It is aimed at 12-17 years olds, so not all of it is relevant to adults.
-However, it is a quick and easy way to help you to prepare: Click here to read it.
+Even if you are an adult, Going to Court and being a witness offers excellent information to those who are unfamiliar with courts.
+It is aimed at 12-17 year olds, so not all of it is relevant to adults.
+However, it is a quick and easy way to help to prepare for the day.

-If you’re travelling a long way, need child care or the time off work is unpaid, you might also want to read about expenses.
+If you are travelling a long way, need child care or the time off work is unpaid, the GOV.UK website has information about expenses that you can claim.

 5. Know that its ok to find it uncomfortable or stressful